microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workbook-createsession.md

 ## Response

-If successful, this method returns `201 Created` response code and [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.
-For long running operation pattern, it returns  `202 Accepted ` response code and a `Location` header with empty body in response.
+If successful, this method returns a `201 Created` response code and a [workbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.
+For a long-running operation, it returns a `202 Accepted ` response code and a `Location` header with an empty body in the response.

-## Example 1: Basic session creation
+## Examples

-##### Request
+### Example 1: Basic session creation
-Here is an example of the request.
+#### Request

 # [HTTP](#tab/http)
 <!-- {